bobby-valenzuela/Dev-Environment/README.md

 `‘ {a-z}`	Move to marker/position {a-z}
 `'` - view all previous markers (and previously visited locations) `:delm!`  - vim clear all marks (or specific ranges like `:delm a-zA-Z0-9`)
-`''`	- Move to previous position  (thats two single quotes in succession, not a single double quote)
+`''`	- Move to previous marker position  (thats two single quotes in succession, not a single double quote)
 `[[` - Go to top of file (via ...)
 [Zazyvim]
 `]]` - Go to bottom of file (via ...)
 [Zazyvim]
 `s {first_char}{second_char}` - search forward to matches and show labels + enter the label of the match you want to go to (via leap)